fiinix/fiinix.github.io/archive/archive.md

 Memorable entries include; [starting to exercise][exercise], [becoming a zombie for a day][zombie], [speaking at my first conference][webinthewoods], [becoming a published writer][netmag], [completing the year-long beard journey][beard] and [toasting to the ten terrific years][tenyears] spent with Rebecka.

-But my favourite entry is [Back to the Past][backpast], where in honour of Marty McFly's arrival in the future, I wander through the past 12 years of web design for carloseriksson.com and look at the different, sometimes bad, design decisions I have made throughout the years.
+But my most memorable entry is [Back to the Past][backpast], where in honour of Marty McFly's arrival in the future, I wander through the past 12 years of web design for carloseriksson.com and look at the different, sometimes bad, design decisions I have made throughout the years.

 [See all the entries from 2015][2015].